Netcracker/DRNavigator/README.md

 Where:
  - `sites` is the list of Kubernetes clusters.
  - `name` is the short name of a cluster.
  - `token` is the token to have access to `site-manager` in a Kubernetes cluster.
+It can have value with string type (like for `k8s-1` in example above) or contains `from_env` field with environment variable, where token is collected (like for `k8s-2` in example above)
  - `cacert` is the path to the CA certificate for `site-manager` with a self-signed certificate.
  - `http_auth` specifies to use a token for `site-manager` authorization.
  - `service_default_timeout` is optional parameter, that specifies default timeout for polling services in seconds.